-EPoD is launching the Evidence Corps internship program in 2022, which will connect Harvard students to global actors in international development.
+EPoD launched the Evidence Corps internship program in 2022, providing international development internship and training opportunities for Harvard students.
 The aim of the program is to build students’ capacity to use economic evidence and to provide students with a toolkit to make meaningful contributions to development projects.

 International Development Workshop

 The Evidence Corps Internship Program begins with an International Development Workshop.
 We use content from our strategic evidence-use training initiative, the Building Capacity to Use Research Evidence (BCURE) program to provide students with a fundamental toolkit of analytical skills for international development.
 The students also learn from Harvard faculty about key current issues in international development, and how we deploy the Smart Policy Design and Implementation (SPDI) research framework when working with policy actors internationally.
 These sessions provide an overview of key research questions for development economics and use existing research to show specific examples of how the faculty approach these questions.
 Students will also have a chance to meet their fellow interns, and build a cohort amongst themselves, forming a community we will cultivate throughout the internships.

 The workshop dates and topics are below.
 Please note that there may be slight adjustments to this schedule and a final version will be made available to program participants:

 Wednesday, 4/27: Overview of the Evidence Corps Program